FlipFlop17/AzRebit/README.md

 builder.AddResubmitEndpoint(options =>
 {
-    options.DaysToKeepRequests = "10"; // function will automatically delete stored request to save on storage space: defaults to "3"
+    options.DaysToKeepRequests = "10"; // function will automatically delete stored request to save on storage space: defaults to "3" options.AddCleanUpFunction= false; //enable the automatic cleanup function if you dont want to handle cleanup on your own. defaults to false
 });